-Regression testing is required as a software is adapted to meet changing business needs.
+All large software systems need to be adapted to meet changing business needs.
+Many large systems may have been in use for a decade or more.
+Over the years the software will need to be updated and improved many times to meet the ever changing needs of the client.
+For this reason regression testing is required.
 By running regression tests we want to ensure that changes to the code to not 'break' existing functionality.
 To do this as we write classes we must also write test cases that demonstrate these classes work.
 Thus we follow a process of ...